samboy/MaraDNS/README.md

 `min_ttl` now correctly sets a minimum TTL for direct answers to queries.

-While using Deadwood as a recursive server is deprecated, I have fixed a long standing bug with how Deadwood handled certain CNAME chains, and have added tests to make sure this bug stays fixed.
+While using Deadwood as a fully recursive server is not guaranteed to be fully supported, I have fixed a long standing bug with how Deadwood handled certain CNAME chains, and have added tests to make sure this bug stays fixed.

 # 2021 Updates